tobek/laminae/17-nep.md

     - Roots
     - Tessellates
 - quotes
-    - "The first principle is that you must not fool yourself, and you are the easiest person to fool" NEP LEP
+    - "The first principle is that you must not fool yourself, and you are the easiest person to fool" NEP
     - "But what is the point of soft without hard, or weight without lightness?
 In Japan the philosophy of the relative value of things is carried so far that in ceremonial tea-making there's a little cloth they use, which they handle as if it were the weightiest thing in the world.
 Light things are handled as if they're heavy, heavy things as if they're weightless - in this way one finds an almost complete control over nature instead of being dominated by it!" - Noguchi NEP
     - 6. Wind cannot blow the wind away, nor water wash away the water.
 - environment